jyoshmitha/gitsample/README.md

 # gitsample
-examples of git and hithub
+examples of git and github